monkeytypegame/monkeytype/CONTRIBUTING.md

 Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which automatically runs every time you `git commit` (if you've followed the above instructions properly).

-Following the guidelines below will increase your chances of getting your change accepted.
+We recommend following the guidelines below to increase your chances of getting your change accepted.

 #### Theme Guidelines

 <!-- TODO: add screenshots to provide examples for dos and don'ts -->

+Make sure...
-- Make sure your theme is unique and a similar looking one is not already available
+    - your theme is unique and isn't visually similar to any we already have.
-- The text color is either black or white (or very close to)
+    - the text color is either black or white (or very close to these colors)
-- Your theme has been added to the `_list` file and the `textColor` property is the theme's main color
+    - your theme has been added to the `_list` file and the `textColor` property is the theme's main color
-- Your theme is clear and readable with both `flip test colors` and `colorful mode` enabled and disabled
+    - your theme is clear and readable with both `flip test colors` and `colorful mode` enabled and disabled

 #### Language Guidelines